Mesophleps silacella

 Mesophleps silacella, the straw crest, is a moth of the family Gelechiidae.
 It is found in Europe, Turkey and Algeria.

 The wingspan is 9–17 mm.
-The forewings are pale yellow, the distal half of the costa with brown and sometimes with a black edge.
 Adults have been recorded on the wing in June.

 The larvae feed on Helianthemum species (including Helianthemum nummularium and Helianthemum tuberosum) and Fumana procumbens.
-The larvae have been described as pale reddish with a honey yellow head.
 They have been recorded in April, May, June and August.